OlegMishin/A500_8MB_ide/README.md

 Autoconfig function and Gary IDE registers based on Terriblefire sources (Many thanks to Stephen J. Leary).

 CLPD:
 In the design I used Microchip ATF1508 true 5V CPLD in 100 pin TQFP package.
 The source code is in verilog.
+Design tool - Quartus 13.0sp1.

 RAM:
 The same as in ram68k project: KM416C4104AS-6 or KM416C4104C.
 8MB in one chip but quite difficult to find.